marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 A state management becomes really useful for larger apps.
 Apps can often grow in complexity, due to multiple pieces of state scattered across many components and the interactions between them.
 A state management serves a centralized store for all the components in an app, with rules ensuring that the state can only be mutated in a predictable fashion.
 The convention is, that components are never allowed to directly mutate state that belongs to the store, but should instead dispatch events that notify the store to perform actions.

-We are going to use a lightweight implementation of state management in Vue.js with realized with Observables.
+We are going to use a lightweight implementation of state management in Vue.js which is realized with Observables.
 This is a function that returns a reactive instance of a given object.

 Some of the following data we want to handle via the store:
 - questions